 This layer will handle the data extracted from the source and sends it back to the upper layer.
 Business layer communicates with data thought its interfaces abstracting it from data origin.
 Layer models such as entities or schema (in case you are using MongoDB) and entity mappers are placed here.
 It also holds the interfaces to communicate with data persistence, data caching and data cloud frameworks.

-By separating each operation’s flow with well defined boundaries we isolate each functionality from the rest.
-By doing this we will be able to move any specific operation to a different service with the least effort once you decide your service has grown too much.
+By achieving a well defined vertical separation we isolate functionalities from each other making them easy to move to another service once you decide your service has grown too much.
+Separating each operation’s flow with well defined boundaries we isolate each functionality from the rest.
+By doing this we will be able to move any specific operation to a different service with the least effort.
 Maybe in production, login operations take place 10 or maybe 20 times more than register ones and the load balancer is instantiating tons of user-manager service but only a very few instances handle login requests.

-By splitting your application in separated layers with well designed boundaries you isolate those layers making them independendent from each other.
+By achieving a well defined horizontal separation of concern (module separation) we isolate horizontal layers in a way they might be used (naturally) to export them to different services but also as a requirement for component-level principles such as ADP, SAP, REP, etc. (See Package Principles).
+Splitting your application in separated layers with well designed boundaries you isolate those layers making them independendent from each other.
 This independency plays a great role in terms of Microservices, it gives you the freedom to move any of those layers to a service apart.
 Consider the following case: You decide to split your token refresh and token validation functionalities in your user-manager service to their own service.
-Since token refresh and token validation features perform calls to obtain user entities, data layer can then be wrapped in it’s own service in order to provide user entities to whoever performs the request.
+Since token refresh and token validation features perform calls to obtain user entities, data layer can then be wrapped in its own service in order to provide user entities to whoever performs the request.

 All errors will flow from origin to the caller (mostly the controller).
 The caller will handle the error and provide a proper response to the client.
 Errors are also logged by a logger object hosted in the MAIN layer and injected into all error prone components.
-Besides, if you wish to have error logging centralized, the injected logger’s implementation could also broadcast critical errors through AMQP.
-Such messages can be taken by a Logger service and place them into a log database.
-My personal solution is to wrap the critical error message within the last 20 or 30 log messages (at any level: info, debug, warning, etc) and broadcast it in form of stacktrace.
+Besides, if you wish to have error logging centralized, the injected logger’s implementation could also broadcast critical errors through AMQP to any error service or to any error logging solution like Sentry.
+For this example we use Winston for logs.

 Clean architecture works just as well at any level.
 The reason is that Clean Architecture doesn’t care how components are deployed.
 Indeed, a system with a good Clean Architecture doesn’t know which deployment option it’s using.
 Once your system is abstracted from the details (lower level details: system input output, network communication, etc.) the system doesn’t care how or where the data comes from.
 Your business logic lives in ignorance, it only knows where to get the data, what to do with it and where to forward it.